aneeshthanikkal/tedtalk-service/README.md

 ## Documentation

+   1.Postman collections and environment variables are available in the project folder
-   1. Swagger documentation is available at http://localhost:8080/tedtalk-manager/swagger-ui.html#!/
+   2. Swagger documentation is available at http://localhost:8080/tedtalk-manager/swagger-ui.html#!/

 ## Requirements